sepro/CoNekT/docs/install_windows.md

 Set up the virtual environment for a shell (without setuptools as there is a bug preventing this)

-    virtualenv --no-setuptools PlaNet
+    virtualenv --no-setuptools CoNekT

 Activate the virtual environment

     Scripts\activate

-Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and run it in the PlaNet folder in the active virtual environment to install pip and setuptools manually
+Download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) and run it in the CoNekT folder in the active virtual environment to install pip and setuptools manually

     Scripts\python.exe get-pip.py